olgatsib/BigData/README.md

 BigData
 =======

-Tools for working with large data sets for educational purposes.
+Tools for working with large datasets (up to 0.5 TB, a billion vertices graph) for educational purposes.

-Pig/Hadoop scripts to run on the Amazon Elastic MapReduce.
+Pig/Hadoop scripts to run datasets of 2GB and 0.5TB on the Amazon Elastic MapReduce.